awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-existing.md

    + eu\-north\-1
    + me\-south\-1

    For more information about CodeCommit and AWS Regions, see [Regions and Git Connection Endpoints](regions.md)\.
 For more information about IAM, access keys, and secret keys, see [How Do I Get Credentials?](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html#IAM_SecurityCredentials) and [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html)\.
+For more information about the AWS CLI and profiles, see [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)\.

 Next, you must install Git\.
 + **For Linux, macOS, or Unix**: